vianamp/MitoGraph/README.md

 ### How to Run MitoGraph

-Use the test dataset available in <a href="https://github.com/vianamp/MitoGraphTools/blob/master/README.md">MitoGraphTools</a> to test MitoGraph.
+Download the test dataset available in <a href="https://github.com/vianamp/MitoGraphTools/blob/master/README.md">MitoGraphTools</a> and unzip the file in your Desktop.

 Type the following command in the terminal of your Mac OS (spotlight + terminal)

 `cd ~/Desktop/MitoGraph`

-`./MitoGraph -xy 0.056 -z 0.2 -path ~/Desktop/MitoGraphTools`
+`./MitoGraph -xy 0.056 -z 0.2 -path ~/Desktop/MitoGraphTools-1.0`

 PS: The flag -xy specifies the pixel size in microns and the flag -z specifies the z-spacing also in microns of your images.
 Finally, the flag -path indicates the folder that contains the images you want to analyze.